KapitanKaszanka/netscriptbackup/README.md

 # BackupApp

-A set of scripts written in Python to automatically create a backup copy of the configuration of devices connected to the network.
+**A multi-vendor script for automating backups of network device configurations using Git version control.**

-The application is based on the GIT version control system.
+### Currently supports devices:

-Currently supports:
+- Cisco IOS, IOS-XE.
-- cisco IOS,
+- Mikrotik RouterOSv6, RouterOSv7.
-- mikrotik RouterOS,
+- Juniper.
-- juniper.
+- DCN.

-Theoretically, the script will support any vendor.
-Just add an object in modules.devices, which is quite simple.
+*Theoretically, the script will support any vendor.
+Check docs.*